 You may think you already have an adequate method for previewing your ads, but just like the latest movie trailer that spoils all the film’s big surprises, you’re likely doing it wrong.

-Where Are You Going Wrong In Previewing AdWords Ads?
+Where Are You Going Wrong In Previewing Google Ads Google Ads?

 Buyers want to know what they are paying for.
 And Google advertisers who pay when their ads are displayed and clicked want to see exactly how their ads appear in Google search.
 That’s understandable, but the way they go about it may actually be hurting more than it’s helping.